StackStorm/st2docs/docs/source/authentication.rst

 .. note::

   You may reconfigure these settings if you'd like.
-More about that on the next session
+More about that :ref:`here <ref-saml2-reconfig>`

 On top of these settings, you must have a claim called ``Username`` with no namespace.
 This will be the only claim used and it will tell which user is logging in.